NBA Rumors: Bradley Beal Unsure If He’ll Sign Supermax Extension With Wizards Next Summer

 — Fred Katz (@FredKatz) April 8, 2019

 Staying with the Wizards doesn’t make much sense for Bradley Beal if they decide to undergo a full-scale rebuild.
 Though he is only 25, the All-Star shooting guard will surely want to spend the following seasons playing for a legitimate playoff contender than being the centerpiece of the rebuilding process.
-However, since he is under contract until the 2020-21 NBA season, Beal will be needing to convince the Wizards to make him available on the trade market next summer.
+However, since he is under contract until the 2020-21 NBA season, Beal will need to convince the Wizards to make him available on the trade market next summer.